osiam/connector4python/README.md

 This project gets build with maven, the module structure is

 * authorization-server -- will be an OAuth2 Authorization Server
+* oauth2-client -- will be an OAuth2 Client sample application
 * parent -- the parent pom is used in every subproject